Vivekagent47/Vivekagent47/README.md

 - 🔭 I’m currently working on ...
 Not working
 - 🌱 I’m currently learning ...
 Vuejs and Python
 - 👯 I’m looking to collaborate on ...
 Any of project
-- 🤔 I’m looking for help with ...
-Vuejs
 - 💬 Ask me about ...
 What ever you want to ask.... :laughing:
 - 😄 Pronouns: ...
 He
 - ⚡ Fun fact: ...
 Play games and listen music when get bored